gasbasd/tgapp-resetpassword/README.rst

 About resetpassword
 -------------------------

-resetpassword is a Pluggable application for TurboGears2.
+resetpassword is a Pluggable application for TurboGears2 that permits to change user password or reset it when lost.

 Installing
 -------------------------------

 resetpassword can be installed both from pypi or from bitbucket::

-    pip install resetpassword
+    pip install tgapp-resetpassword

 should just work for most of the users